iceywil/irc-1/README.md

 This project is an implementation of an Internet Relay Chat (IRC) server in C++98.

-The server is designed to handle multiple clients simultaneously using non-blocking I/O with `poll()`.
-It supports basic IRC features such as user registration, joining channels, and sending private messages.

 ## How to use

 - **Compile:** `make`
 - **Run:** `./ircserv <port> <password>`